 Gay Buddhist Fellowship of San Francisco approached us to rethink their entire website.
 The old website was a hodgepodge of information that was difficult to navigate.
 They wanted a clean, modern website with simple, straightforward navigation.
-We also had to provide access to more than 10 decades of audio recordings.
+To give you an idea of the size of the website, it contained more than 10 decades of audio recordings.

-We too inventory of what was on the site and categorized everything.
-We then divided this into main categories that we displayed on the homepage.
-Rather than depend on the menu at the top of the page, visitors would now be able to dive into the topic of their choice directly from the home page widgets we created.
+We completed an inventory of the site content and categorized everything.
+We then simplified main categories displayed on the homepage.
+Rather than rely on the menu, visitors are now immersed into categories on the home page.

 Giving Should Be Simple

-GBF’s donation page was a mess and it wasn’t clear how to make a donation.
-We moved the donation button up to the top of the page and customized it so that it wasn’t a standard PayPal donation button but instead complimented the aesthetics of the entire site.
-We made donating a direct and simple process.
+GBF’s donation page was uninviting and it wasn’t exactly clear how to make a donation.
+We created a very visible donation button and placed it at the top of the page.
+We further customized it so that it matched the aesthetics of the site.
+We made donating a much simpler and more enjoyable process.

 Calling All Speakers

-The GBF calendar page consisted of a paragraph of text introducing upcoming speakers … no photos, no bios, no info.
-We automated their calendaring process, allowing for a rich calendar that displays the upcoming talent to speak at their events which includes the speaker’s photo, bio, and ticketing information.
-The speakers listed are automatically updated and adjusted based on the current date so that only upcoming speakers are featured at the top.
-The page also features boxes with location information and a direct link to zoom for participants.
+The calendar page consisted of a paragraph after paragraph of text introducing upcoming speakers … no photos, no bios, no other information.
+We automated their calendaring process, allowing for rich calendar to appear anywhere on the site and filter whatever content they like.
+The calendar page now shows the upcoming talent to speak at their events and includes the speaker’s photo, bio, and ticketing information.
+The speakers listed are automatically updated and their position adjusted based on the current date so that only upcoming speakers are featured.

 Membership Has Its Perks

 GBF is incredibly connected.
 It is a fellowship after all.
-But their old contact page consisted of only text and it wasn’t even formatted that nicely.
-We created a new contact page with boxes highlighting the variety of methods in which to interact with GBF.
-Now, signing up for their email list, joining their google group, adding oneself to the member directory, or sending a donation by mail couldn’t be more clear or any easier.
+But their old contact page consisted of just text and it wasn’t formatted for content consumption.
+We created a new contact page with boxes clearly highlighting each methods in which to interact with GBF.
+Now, signing up for their email list, joining their google group, adding oneself to the member directory, or sending a donation by mail couldn’t be more obvious.